 Card members also get complimentary Gold elite status with the Hilton and Marriott hotel chains, which can get you a late checkout, bonus points when staying on a paid rate, space-available upgraded rooms and complimentary breakfast at select properties.
 You’ll also have Preferred elite status with Hertz, Avis and National Car Rental.

 Now, the Amex Platinum doesn’t come cheap.
 In fact, the annual fee just went up to a whopping $695 per year (see rates and fees).
-Fortunately, the card comes with many yearly credits that can help offset the fee if you can take advantage of them.
+Fortunately, the card comes with many travel perks, along with yearly credits that can help offset the fee if you can take advantage of them.

 If you can use all of these Amex Platinum credits each year, you’ll get a total of $919 in value, which would more than cover the $695 annual fee.
 But not everyone will be able to take advantage of all these credits, so it’s important to consider which credits you’re likely to use and if the net effective cost of the card is worth it for you.

-And if you don’t already have the Amex Platinum, now’s a great time to get it, as it’s offering new card members 100,000 bonus points after you spend $6,000 in your first six months after opening the account.
-Plus, new card members earn 10 points per dollar on eligible purchases at restaurants worldwide and when you Shop Small in the U.S. during your first six months, on up to $25,000 in combined purchases.
+And if you don’t already have the Amex Platinum, now’s a great time to get it, as it’s offering new card members a welcome bonus of 100,000 points after you spend $6,000 in your first six months after opening the account.

 Read CNN Underscored’s review of the Amex Platinum Card.